JieunSong/Jieun-Song_Personal-Website/content/home/about.md

 # About

-I am a speech scientist working as a postdoctoral researcher in the Dept. of Speech, Hearing and Phonetic Sciences at University College London.
-I'm interested in investigating how listeners process speech in adverse conditions at early auditory and higher linguistic levels using EEG.
+I am a postdoctoral researcher in the Dept. of Speech, Hearing and Phonetic Sciences at University College London.
+I'm interested in investigating how listeners process information in the speech signal in realistic environments using EEG.
 My research has primarily focused on speech processing for second language.
-I am also involved with other projects on Korean prosody, language acquisition and the effect of cognitive load on phoneme perception.
+I am also involved with other projects on Korean prosody, language acquisition and second-language speech learning.
+FYI, my first name is pronounced [tɕi ɨn].